KanduriR/Kaggle-Telco-Customer-Churn/README.md

 1. Senior citizens have more churning, with most of them under a monthly service plan.
 2. Customers with partners and/or dependants prefer a yearly contracts and have less churning.
 3. 69% of churned customers have opted for an Fiber optice service as compared to 24.5% of the churned customers with DSL services.
 This indicates a lacking internet service provision with Fiber optic either due to infrastructure availability or poor bandwidths.
+4. Total charges is a linearly related to Monthly charges and Tenure.
+5. Customers with a higher monthly charges but with a lifetime of less than one year have higher chances of Churning out.

+## Modelling

+This notebook includes some of the data modification and feature engineering methods.
+The modified data is put through 3 models developed using
+* Logistic Regression (This is a binary classification problem, to predict whether a customer churns(1) or does not churn (0).
+A logistitc regression would be the simplest to work with)
+* KNN (This is a simple parametric model and this can be considered as a baseline too)
+* Random forest (Random forest would be defintely helpful to evaluate if the required features are getting the importance).

+### Data preprocessing

+### Feature Engineering

+### Models metrics

+### Evaluating the models

+### Hypertuning